 How to Clone a Pepper Plant

-Select a stem which is approximately 3 to 5 inches (7.5 to 13 cm.) long.
-The stem should be from a healthy plant with no frost damage, discoloration or stunted growth.
+Select a stem that is approximately 3 to 5 inches (7.5 to 12.5 cm.) long.
+The stem should be from a healthy plant with no frost damage, discoloration, or stunted growth.
 A woody stem will have a better chance of absorbing adequate amounts of moisture to prevent the leaves from wilting during the rooting period.
 Choosing a stem with two or more small branches will make bushier clones.
 When rooting peppers from cuttings, it’s wise to take extra stems in case some don’t root.

 Remove the leaves from the node that is directly above the cut.
 If another node sits directly above the first node, remove the leaves from that node as well.
 Dip the bottom of the stem into rooting hormone.